Abnaxos/meldioc/docs/building-blocks.md

 (a method annotated with `@ExtensionPoint`) and an extension acceptor (an instance of a class annotated with `@ExtensionPoint.Acceptor`).

-Generally, extension points are like shared provisions, except that they're usually not public.
+Generally, extension points are like singleton provisions, except that they're usually not public.
 The main difference is that they're only intended to be used by setup methods and that they're automatically passed as parameters to the setup methods.

 **Extension acceptors must not be modified outside the setup methods.**